slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ```
 * `id` (**Required**, [ID][config-id]): Specify the ID of the component so that you can reference it from elsewhere.

-* `index_pin` (*Optional* | **Required**, [Input Pin Schema][config-pin]): Configured for warning alerts or stepping feedback from the internal step pulse generator on the driver when `tmc2209` stepper component is configured.
-Is required when using `tmc2209` stepper component.
+* `index_pin` (*Optional* | **Required**, [Input Pin Schema][config-pin]): Configured for warning signaling.
+  >Is required when using `tmc2209` stepper component as it serves stepping feedback from the internal step pulse generator.
+Warning signal detection is moved to UART.

-* `diag_pin` (Optional, [Input Pin Schema][config-pin]): StallGuard signaling from the driver.
-If not defined, the less reliable detection over UART will be used instead.
-Do not use `diag_pin` to configure the DIAG for anything other than StallGuard output.
-The component will handle the configuration automatically.
+* `diag_pin` (Optional, [Input Pin Schema][config-pin]): Driver error signaling from the driver.
+  >If not defined, the less reliable detection over UART will be used instead.

 * `address` (Optional, hex): UART address of the IC.
 Configured by setting MS1_AD0 or MS2_AD1 high or low.
 Default is `0x00`.

 * `rsense` (Optional, resistance): Motor current sense resistors.
 Varies from ~75 to 1000 mOhm.
-Consult [datasheet] section 8 for a lookup table.
+Consult [section 8][datasheet] for a lookup table.

 * `oscillator_freq` (Optional, frequency): Timing reference for all functionalities of the driver.
 Defaults to 12MHz, which all drivers are factory calibrated to.

 > [!WARNING]
 **Activation of the driver is delegated to the stepper component to perform.
-Long wires connected to ENN might pick up interference causing the driver to make a "sizzling" noise if floating.**
+Long wires connected to ENN might pick up interference causing the driver to make a "sizzling" noise if left floating.**

 ---
 ### The stepper can be controlled in two ways